mrehayden1/lji/README.md

 How it works
 ============

-Linear Jazz Improvisation is a method to meaningful improvisation for musicians.
+Linear Jazz Improvisation, [created by Dr Ed Byrne](http://byrnejazz.com), is a method to meaningful improvisation for musicians.
 You systematically create melodies, rehearse, and then edit later by keeping what you like when you play live.

 Program Input
 -------------